This post may contain affiliate links. Please read our disclosure policy.

 Cook the fillings:

-• Preheat a large saute pan over medium until it feels warm, add 1.5 tbsp oil.
-Saute the garlic, ginger, and scallions with a pinch of salt until fragrant, about 10 seconds.
+• Preheat a large sauté pan over medium heat until it feels warm.
+Add 1.5 tablespoons of oil, then sauté the garlic, ginger, and scallions with a pinch of salt until fragrant, about 10 seconds.

-• Add the coleslaw mix with shiitake.
-Season with ¼ tsp salt, coconut aminos, and sesame oil.
-Saute until the vegetables sweat a bit but not mushy and still crisp, about 3 minutes.
-Keep the vegetables crispy and not watery.
-Set them aside to cool to room temperature before wrapping.
+• Add the coleslaw and shiitake to the pan.
+Season with ¼ teaspoon salt, coconut aminos, and sesame oil.
+Sauté for about 3 minutes—just until the vegetables release some moisture but stay crisp.
+Avoid overcooking.
+The filling should be softened but dry, not watery.
+Set aside to cool to room temperature before wrapping.

 Prepare the rice paper: